sensu/sensu-go-workshop/lessons/operator/07/README.md

 #### Scenario

-You have a server, container, or other device or piece of software that you want to manage with Sensu.
+You have a server, container, connected device, or service that you want to manage with Sensu.

 #### Solution

-Install the the Sensu Agent on the system.
+Install a Sensu Agent.
 The agent runs as a separate process that observes your system.
+It can run directly on the system you are observing, or anywhere on the network.
 Once it is installed, you can update its configuration and behavior dynamically without the need to redeploy.

 #### Steps